 Part of Western Governors University

 Commencement Weekend is a memorable experience for graduates and their loved ones to celebrate their academic achievement.
 We want our graduates to experience a joyful ceremony that recognizes their hard work and the sacrifices they have made to get to this point.
 WGU believes mutually respectful participation by graduates and their guests is the best way to set the stage.
-In preparation for commencement, WGU has outlined the following protocol to make this happen.
-You and your guests' adherence to following protocol will ensure a positive experience for all.
+In preparation for commencement, WGU has outlined this protocol.
+By adhering to the following protocol, you and your guests will ensure a positive experience for all.

 See the videos below for more information on how to wear your bachelor's or master's cap and gown.